An introduction to the core enabling asset of the Geo Web.

-The Geo Web is composed of unique digital land parcels that map to physical locations on Earth's surface (We'll add the moon & Mars eventually...).
+The Geo Web is composed of unique digital land parcels that map to physical locations on Earth's surface (Maybe we'll add the moon & Mars eventually...).

-You can think of publishers on the Geo Web as digital real estate developers.
-They can augment their physical real estate holdings or create something completely new.
-Just as physical land changes hands occasionally, digital land will too (often in tandem).
-Publishers that create compelling virtual experiences and business on their Geo Web land can create significant economic value.
+You can think of publishers on the Geo Web like digital real estate developers.
+They can augment their existing physical spaces or create something completely new.

-The shape and size of each land parcel is defined as an array of Geo Web Coordinates (in production, ~1 m² rectangles created by a global grid system).
+The shape and size of each land parcel are defined as a continuous path of Geo Web Coordinates (~24 m² rectangle tiles created by a global grid system).
 Two digital land parcels cannot contain the same Geo Web coordinate (i.e. they cannot overlap).
 Land parcels can only contain a contiguous set of Coordinates (i.e. a parcel cannot be two or more separated sections).

 Land parcel boundaries on the Geo Web are defined by users during the initial claim.
 While not currently enabled, users will be able to split, combine, & burn land parcels under their control to suit the needs of an evolving world.